zackman0010/grafana/contribute/README.md

 # Contribute to the Grafana project

-We're excited that you're considering making a contribution to the Grafana project!
+We're excited that you're considering making a contribution to the Grafana project\!
 This is the place to find guides for contributors to our open-source project.

 These are some good resources to explore for developers: